 Live showings include poetry readings, acting and dance performances, and cabarets.
 On Saturday, a street fair held on East 10th Street includes food and goods sold by local merchants interspersed with performances by poets and musicians.
 Catch the children's program performed by local students and the film festival which runs into the evening on Saturday.

 While the New York metro area hosts regional weekend parades, the Brooklyn Memorial Day Parade and the Little-Neck Douglaston Memorial Day Parade are among the best.
 And with one in the morning and the other in the afternoon, you may be able to attend them both (traffic dependent).

 In Brooklyn enjoy bagpipe and marching bands while honoring the United Military Veterans of Kings County's Grand Marshall and Deputy Grand Marshals.
 The parade route commences in a memorial on Fourth Avenue.

 In Douglaston men and women in uniform march alongside bands, town officials pick the winner of the art and poetry-essay contest, and complimentary food and beverages are served in the Divine Wisdom Catholic Academy schoolyard.

-If you get to New York early, take advantage of Bryant Park's free yoga classes on Thursday evenings (they start May 24.)
+If you get to New York early, take advantage of Bryant Park's free yoga classes on Thursday evenings.
 The class will help you to relax and unwind before the weekend festivities begin.
 Get your fitness on with a one-hour yoga class for all levels, while taking the time to dedicate your practice to those who have served.

 The Staten Island Ferry, a New York historical icon, was used to transport people from Manhattan to its boroughs long before bridges were built.
 Now the free ferry service shuttles commuters and visitors back and forth between Staten Island and Manhattan.